 Gross monthly income refers to the income a household has before taxes and certain expenses are deducted.
 For the purposes of the food supplement program, income may include that earned from employment and that from other sources such as child support.
 Net monthly income refers to the amount of income a household has after certain expenses, such as rent, are deducted.

 Most households will need to meet both gross and net income requirements for food stamps.
 However, households with an elderly or disabled individual may only need to meet the net monthly requirement.

 In addition to income, households must also report their countable resources or assets.
-To qualify for food stamps, the household must not exceed $2,000 in countable resources, or $3,000 if the household has a member older than 60 years of age.
+To qualify for food stamps, the household must not exceed $5,000 in countable resources (a higher amount may be permitted if the household has a member older than 60 years of age).
 Keep in mind that some resources are not used in this calculation, such as:

 - Home and household goods.

 - Life insurance.

 In order to help you determine whether or not you fall within food stamp income guidelines and meet the necessary asset limit, you may want to consider using a SNAP calculator.
 This tool is available online and can be used to determine if your family may be eligible for SNAP assistance.
 To use it, you will simply need to input your household’s size and income information.